DaveLiddament/sarb/README.md

 Breaking this down:

  * Firstly we are specifying that we wish to remove issues from the baseline with `remove-baseline-results`.
- * Then specify the static analysis tool.
-This is a combination of both tool and format.
-Here it is `psalm-json`.
- * Now specify the latest results from the static analysis tool.
+ * Then specify the latest results from the static analysis tool.
 In this example `reports/latest_psalm_issues.json`
  * Now specify SARB's baseline output.
 Here `reports/sarb_baseline.json`
  * Finally we specify the output file.
 This will be in the same format as the output from the static analysis, but will only contain the issues introduced since the baseline.